Adam, Eve, and Us

 Our Online Community is full of theological and practical threads that discuss the content and concepts offered within each Word on Fire Institute course.
 But the forums are also filled with the questions, musings, and prayers of other incredible people on the same mission—to encounter Christ and to share that encounter with the world.Join Now

-- Support from Other Members and Institute Fellows in the Community Forums
+Support from over 24,000 other members and Institute Fellows in the Community Forums

-- Unlimited Access to ALL of Bishop Barron’s Films and Study Programs
+Access to ALL of Word on Fire’s Films and Study Programs

 We are currently working on a scholarship program for consecrated and ordained religious.

 The Word on Fire Institute is meant for individual instruction.
 For parishes, Word on Fire offers the Word on Fire ENGAGE program.
 Email [email protected] for more info!

 No, this is the purchase of a product/service and not a donation.

 Your card will be charged $27/month.
 The charges will continue on that same date for each subsequent month of membership.
 There are no contracts and you may cancel at any time by simply calling or emailing customer support.

 Payments for membership in the Word on Fire Institute must be made by credit card or PayPal.